 Faces of the Hero

-Lincoln Center for the Performing Arts and the Stavros Niarchos Foundation Cultural Center (SNFCC) present Faces of the Hero, a transatlantic visual arts exhibition featured simultaneously in both New York City and Athens, the inaugural collaboration of the Stavros Niarchos Foundation-Lincoln Center (SNF-LC) Agora Initiative.
+This past summer, Lincoln Center for the Performing Arts and the Stavros Niarchos Foundation Cultural Center (SNFCC) presented Faces of the Hero, a transatlantic visual arts exhibition featured simultaneously in both New York City and Athens, the inaugural collaboration of the Stavros Niarchos Foundation-Lincoln Center (SNF-LC) Agora Initiative.

 This year marks the bicentennial of the liberation of Greece from the Ottoman Empire in 1821, as well as other significant political revolutions including the post-colonial independence of Mexico, Central America and Peru.
 In addition, shockwaves brought on by our current COVID-19 pandemic and the Black Lives Matter movement also have made this a particularly urgent moment to reconsider what constitutes “heroism” in people’s personal lives as well as in their social and historical imaginations.

 Through an open call, students in New York and Athens were invited to submit works interpreting heroic figures or facets of heroism from antiquity until the present day.
 Displayed in this outdoor gallery were works by 10 multidisciplinary students from Parsons School of Design/The New School and 10 students from Athens School of Fine Arts, selected by an international jury.